Qiskit/qiskit-neko/README.md

 or releases is recommend as well to ensure that nothing bit rots on code that doesn't change as frequently.

-If qiskit or any qiskit component starts supporting more than one release series at a time.
-Additional CI jobs should be added to qiskit-neko to ensure we have coverage of those multiple releases to ensure that functionality continues to work across all supported releases.
+If Qiskit or any Qiskit component starts supporting more than one release series at a time, additional CI jobs should be added to qiskit-neko to ensure we have coverage of those multiple releases to ensure that functionality continues to work across all supported releases.

 This is done to ensure that backwards compatibility is maintained.
-Since qiskit-neko is an external project to the rest of qiskit, to make a change to the tests you must push a pull request to qiskit-neko and qiskit-neko will only run CI from released version we validate the current functionality works.
-Then since all projects tested by qiskit-neko are required to run qiskit-neko on proposed changes we are checking that all the functionality we doesn't regress with the proposed change applied.
+Since qiskit-neko is an external project to the rest of Qiskit, to make a change to the tests you must push a pull request to qiskit-neko and qiskit-neko will only run CI from released version we validate the current functionality works.
+Then since all projects tested by qiskit-neko are required to run qiskit-neko on proposed changes we are checking that all the functionality we add doesn't regress with the proposed change applied.

 ### Downstream usage in testing

-The expecation is for any qiskit project that includes tests in qiskit-neko that they run in CI agains their ``main`` branch with a pre-merge CI job, while all other qiskit components are using **released** versions published on pypi.
-This for two reasons primarily.
+The expectation is for any Qiskit project that includes tests in qiskit-neko that they run in CI against their ``main`` branch with a pre-merge CI job, while all other Qiskit components are using **released** versions published on pypi.
+This is for two reasons primarily.
 First it is done to ensure we're actually testing what users actually run and that any potential compatibility issues between released versions and a potential change are caught prior to a release.
-The API stabililty guarantees provided by Qiskit projects only apply at release and for an integration test suite we only are concerned that we do not break compatibility with what users will be running and that there is an upgrade path for each project.
-Secondly, this is necessary because of limitations in the publically available CI systems on github.
-We do not have mechanisms in CI to enable co-gating or testing a PR with more than one proposed change applied (to 1 or more repository) so if we were to enable bidirectional ci (where an upstream project is run from main at the same time as the project under test and vice versa) there is a high probability of having the job broken on both sides without a way to unblock it without merging a PR that does not have passing CI.
+The API stability guarantees provided by Qiskit projects only apply at release and for an integration test suite we only are concerned that we do not break compatibility with what users will be running and that there is an upgrade path for each project.
+Secondly, this is necessary because of limitations in the publicly available CI systems on github.
+We do not have mechanisms in CI to enable co-gating or testing a PR with more than one proposed change applied (to 1 or more repository) so if we were to enable bidirectional CI (where an upstream project is run from main at the same time as the project under test and vice versa) there is a high probability of having the job broken on both sides without a way to unblock it without merging a PR that does not have passing CI.

 ### Intentional API changes

-As many qiskit projects don't strictly adhere to the use of public APIs exposed by the upstream qiskit projects there are situations that come up where an intentional api change to fix a bug or other scenario results in a break of a downstream project.
+As many Qiskit projects don't strictly adhere to the use of public APIs exposed by the upstream Qiskit projects there are situations that come up where an intentional API change to fix a bug or other scenario results in a break of a downstream project.
 In such situations a careful procedure needs to be followed to acknowledge the change and ensure it's clearly documented both in the upstream project's release documentation as well as for the downstream